lexicHQ/docs/monitor.md

 ### Missed Conversation

-Missed conversation if the opposite of top blocks.
+Missed conversation is the opposite of top blocks.
 It gives you an overview the messages that bot didn't recognize and their frequency.
-Missed conversations calculated the bot hits the `default` block.
-This means that the given confidence level of an expression does not satisfy the given blocks.
+Missed conversations are calculated as the bot hits the `default` block.
+This means that the confidence level of a user expression does not satisfy any given blocks.

 ![](missed-conversation.png)